voxos-ai/bolna/README.md

 ## Anatomy of an agent

-All agents are read from the `agents_data` directory.
+All agents are read from the `agent_data` directory.
 We have provided some samples for getting started.
 There's a dashboard coming up [still in WIP] which will easily facilitate towards creating agents.

 General structure of the agents: